Do you know you can navigate to the site file system using SharePoint Online from PowerShell? Well, Here is how it works:

 Create a Mapped Drive for SharePoint Online site or Library

 To start with, we’ve to map the SharePoint Online library as a drive from PowerShell using the New-PSDrive cmdlet.

 This doesn’t appear in File Explorer, But you can access it through PowerShell.
 You can also create a persistent drive with -Persist switch.

 Access Mapped Drive through PowerShell

-Once the library or site is mapped as a network drive, you can start navigating to the site file system and manipulate it.
-For E.g. Let’s copy a folder with its content in a SharePoint Online document library.
+Once the library or site is mapped as a network drive, you can navigate the site file system and manipulate it.
+E.g., let’s copy a folder with its content in a SharePoint Online document library.

 Here is the entire flow: